tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 **Filters Applied to Model:**

-This model only includes structured events for the last 400 days without assignment events (`event_action = 'assignment'`)
+- This model only includes structured events for the last 400 days
+- This model excludes assignment events (`event_action = 'assignment'`)

 **Tips for use:**